Complexity of simple modules over the Lie superalgebra $\mathfrak{osp}(k|2)$: Abstract

 \section{Abstract}

 The complexity of a module is the rate of growth of the minimal projective resolution of the module while the $z$-complexity is the rate of growth of the number of indecomposable summands at each step in the resolution.
 Let $\mathfrak{g}=\mathfrak{osp}(k|2)$ ($k>2$) be the type II orthosymplectic Lie superalgebra of types $B$ or $D$.
 In this paper, we compute the complexity and the $z$-complexity of the simple finite-dimensional $\fg$-supermodules.
-We then give geometric interpretations using support and associated varieties for these complexities.
+We then give these complexities certain geometric interpretations using support and associated varieties.